sagemath/trac_to_gh/Issue 742.md

 # Issue 742: notebook timeout -- should be easy to set from command line and not timeout by *default*

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/742

 Original creator: was